 It is an offence in UK law to be drunk in charge of a mechanically propelled vehicle on a road or public place.
 There is no definitive list of what is classed as a mechanically propelled vehicle but it includes cars, lorries, buses, vans, motorbike, bicycles, mini motorbikes, quad bikes and the list above.
 It also includes electric-powered and steam-powered vehicles.

 There are also laws that govern being drunk in charge of a boat or a plane.
 The Railways and Transport Safety Act states that it is illegal to operate a boat whilst over the drink-drive limit.

 If you have been charged with being unfit due to drink or drugs, no matter what mode of transport you were using, then you need expert legal advice.
 Slater and Gordon’s driving offence solicitors have a 93 per cent positive result rate defending traffic offences.
-Call us on freephone 0808 175 8000 or contact us online and we will call you.
+Call us on freephone or and we will call you.

 All information was correct at time of publication.